Zuckerberg says Facebook employees should tolerate conservative views

 Zuckerberg and Facebook COO Sheryl Sandberg emphasized that Facebook must be a place that tolerates and supports diverse political and social views, the person familiar with the matter said.
 They also condemned sexual assault.

-Kaplan also made an appearance at the town hall, saying he values loyalty and friendship, the source said.
+Kaplan said at the town hall that he values loyalty and friendship, the source said.

 The employee outrage comes at a tumultuous time for the social media giant, which is still dealing with the fallout from the Cambridge Analytica scandal, concerns that it censors conservative voices, and its largest security breach, which was announced last week.